 Area: Jumeirah Beach, Dubai

-For all the glitz and glamor of Dubai, there’s still an undercurrent of humility amongst many of its Muslim population, which a visit to Jumeirah Mosque makes apparent.
-It’s one of the few ways that visitors can sweep aside the veil of Islam and witness the real face of the country’s religion.
-It’s also the only Dubai mosque to open its doors to non-Muslims.
+For all the glitz and glamor of Dubai, there’s still a strong undercurrent of humility among its Muslim population, which a visit to Jumeirah Mosque makes apparent.
+A much-photographed landmark, especially when lit up against an evening sky, it’s also the only Dubai mosque to open its doors to non-Muslims.